 The Brazilian Immigrant Center (BIC) organizes the Brazilian immigrant worker community for social justice.
 Founded in 1995, BIC is the oldest and largest community organization dedicated to Brazilian immigrants in the U.S. In Massachusetts, the Brazilian community is a fast growing immigrant population, and BIC addresses the community’s needs for education, organizing, and advocacy.

-BIC’s recent accomplishments include:
+BIC’s key accomplishments include:

 - Helping recover over $1.9 million in stolen wages for the Brazilian immigrant worker community, in collaboration with the Department of Labor’s Wage and Hour Division in Boston.